Ade-212/Real-Estate-Analysis/README.md

 * README.md - This file provides an overview and description of the project.
 * ipynb notebooks - This Jupyter notebook contains the main analysis, data preprocessing, and visualization steps.

+# Installation:
+* Clone the repositoryy to your local machine using 'git clone

 # How to Use:
 * Clone the repository to your local machine.
 * Ensure you have Jupyter Notebook installed.